 Feline Leukemia Vaccine

 This vaccine is not a core vaccine, but we recommend it for all outdoor cats.
 As mentioned above, feline leukemia is a retrovirus that can potentially shorten your pet’s life.
 The virus is shed through saliva, nasal secretions, urine, feces and milk of infected cats.
 The virus can manifest as lymphoma, leukemia, anemia or can cause immunosuppression making your pet susceptible to other infections.
 Outdoor cats are at higher risk of encountering infected cats.
 Depending on the age of your cat, they may be able to receive this vaccine just once every two years.

 Monthly Heartworm, Intestinal Parasite, Flea, and Tick Prevention

 For dogs, there is no single product that exists that prevents heartworms, intestinal parasites, fleas and ticks.
 We must prescribe two products in order to cover all your pet’s needs.
 Luckily for cats, Revolution Plus has very recently hit the market.
 This product covers heartworms, intestinal parasites, fleas, and ticks!
 As mentioned above, there is no way to eliminate heartworms in cats making prevention extremely important.
 Intestinal parasites are a zoonotic risk and are a risk to your cat’s health.
 Fleas can carry diseases, cause severe skin irritation, anemia, and are of course unwelcome in your home!
 Although you may think your cat is at low risk of tick infestation if he or she is completely indoors, ticks can carry fatal diseases for cats, these diseases can be completely prevented with appropriate preventative medicine.
-It is recommended that every cat seen here at DVC be on Revolution Plus monthly.
+It is recommended that every cat seen here at Dogwood Veterinary Clinic be on Revolution Plus monthly.